yaa110/RestorableSQLiteDatabase/README.md

 Restorable SQLiteDatabase
 =========================
-RestorableSQLiteDatabase is a wrapper to replicate android's [SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html) class to manage a SQLite database with restoring capability.
+RestorableSQLiteDatabase is a wrapper to replicate android's [SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html) class with restoring capability.
 This wrapper makes it possible to undo changes made after execution of SQL queries.

 ## How to use